 Go on a shopping spree

-Derby is home to the massive Intu Derby shopping centre which attracts people from all over the Midlands.
+Derby is home to the massive Derbion shopping centre (formerly Intu Derby) which attracts people from all over the Midlands.
 Inside you’ll find nearly two-hundred shops, as well as a cinema and restaurants; and reviewers have loved the accessibility of this shopper’s paradise!
 The centre also has a Changing Places toilet on Level 1 close to the Debenhams.

 One wheelchair user told us, 'Intu consists of many different shops all of which are level access.'
 Read their review here to find out more and check out their detailed images.